FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_zos/t_start_servers_jobs_zos/t_system_environment_zos/_index.md

 > **Note**
 >
-> The SUBOPT parameter in the SGINSTAL macro (A12OPTS member) may affect the automation.
+> Note: The SUBOPT parameter in the SGINSTAL macro (A12OPTS member) may affect the automation.

 ### Support for the SHUT RESTART=YES command